-- Capacity of the school center that the parents are requesting. - Program availability (determined by the student's IEP) at the requested school center. - Program capacity at the requested school center. - Ability of parent to provide transportation for their child to and from the school of choice if the scholarship is awarded.
+- Program availability (determined by the student's IEP) at the requested school center. - Ability of parent to provide transportation for their child to and from the school of choice if the scholarship is awarded.
 (Transportation is the responsibility of the parent.)